redhat-developer/kam/docs/journey/day1/README.md

     --service-name taxi
 ```

+Note: If the webhook creation fails with _gitops-webhook-event-listener-route_ route not being present, login to ArgoCD web UI to verify if the apps have been created and synced successfully (instructions on how to access the ArgoCD web UI is at the bottom of this guide)

 Make a change to your application source, the `taxi` repo from the example, it
 can be as simple as editing the `README.md` and propose a change as a
 Pull Request.